 Direct 1 to 1 Therapy

 Once a treatment plan has been formulated, an ABA therapist will work one-on-one with your child to implement interventions that will teach your child new skills, while decreasing problematic behaviors.
-Sessions will take place at your home, as well as any community locations which are desired.
+Sessions will take place at your home or your child's preschool/daycare, as well as any community locations which are desired.
 The ABA therapist working with your child will receive close supervision and training from a Board Certified Behavior Analyst (BCBA).
+While many agencies limit supervision to just 10% or less of direct therapy, we promote and encourage 20% supervision of direct therapy by a BCBA, as this is a recommendation from the Behavior Analyst Certification Board.

 In addition to direct therapy, a BCBA will provide training to you on the principles of ABA.
 You will learn strategies to help decrease problem behaviors while increasing skills and appropriate behaviors.